Turkish cuisine: Key ingredients

-Olives are also common on various breakfasts and meze tables frequently.
+Olives are also common on various breakfast and meze tables.
 Beyaz peynir and yoğurt are part of many dishes including börek, manti, kebab and cacık.

 Oils and fats

 Meze from Turkey uses different types of oil.

-Butter or margarine, olive oil, sunflower oil, canola oil, and corn oil are widely used for cooking.
+Butter, olive oil, sunflower oil, canola oil, and corn oil are widely used for cooking.
 Sesame, hazelnut, peanut and walnut oils are used as well.
 Kuyruk yağı (tail fat of sheep) is sometimes used in kebabs and meat dishes.

 Fruit

 The diverse flora of Turkey means that fruit is varied, abundant and cheap.
 In Ottoman cuisine, fruit frequently accompanied meat as a side dish.
 Plums, apricots, pomegranates, pears, apples, grapes, figs and quinces along with many kinds of citrus are the most frequently used fruit, either fresh or dried, in Turkish cuisine.
 For example, komposto (compote) or hoşaf (from Persian khosh âb, literally meaning "nice water") are among the main side dishes to meat or pilav.
 Dolma and pilav usually contain currants or raisins.
 Etli yaprak sarma (vine leaves stuffed with meat and rice) used to be cooked with sour plums in Ottoman cuisine.
 Turkish desserts do not normally contain fresh fruit, but may contain dried varieties.